-Ukrainian National Waste Management Strategy until 2030 approved
+Ukrainian National Waste Management Strategy

 The priority for the agricultural waste treatment should be the conversion of waste into energy, feed and other resources.
 All this requires extensive technological modernization.